 EvergreenHealth stroke services is certified as a Primary Stroke Center by the Joint Commission, which means we meet the highest national standards for stroke care.
 Our Primary Stroke Center has maintained this prestigious advanced certification annually since 2007.

-EvergreenHealth also received the 2017 American Heart Association/American Stroke Association’s Get With The Guidelines–Stroke Gold Plus Quality Achievement Award This recognizes our stroke program’s commitment and success in providing excellent care to stroke patients - care that makes a difference in how people recover.
+EvergreenHealth also received the 2019 American Heart Association/American Stroke Association’s Get With The Guidelines–Stroke Gold Plus Quality Achievement Award for the fourth year in a row.
+This recognizes our stroke program’s commitment and success in providing excellent care to stroke patients - care that makes a difference in how people recover.

 As part of our commitment to stroke care, all of our emergency and hospitalist physicians have gone through specialized training from the National Institutes of Health Stroke Scale Certification Program.
 Emergency department and stroke unit nurses receive annual stroke education, to keep updated on the latest guidelines in stroke care.